Interpreting The Insight 2023 Sales KPI Report - Kellblog

 [9] I define “bookings” as turning into cash quickly (e.g., 30-60 days).
 It’s a useful concept for cash modeling.
 See my SaaS Metrics 101 talk.
 Here, I don’t think they mean cash, and I think they’re forced into using “bookings” because they haven’t defined new ARR as inclusive of both newlogo and expansion.

-[10] Because in early-stage companies total opex is often greater than revenue, but I prefer th econsistent of just doing it against revenue and knowing that the sum of S&M, G&A, and R&D as a % of revenue may well be over 100%.
+[10] Because in early-stage companies total opex is often greater than revenue, but I prefer the consistency of just doing it against revenue and knowing that the sum of S&M, G&A, and R&D as a % of revenue may well be over 100%.

 [11] Not overlaid or otherwise double-counted quota, as a product overlay sales person or an alliances manager might.